 – Formula errors: If the references change, the formula may become invalid, resulting in errors or incorrect calculations.

 – Inconsistent results: Changing the references can lead to inconsistent results, making it difficult to track changes and updates.
-(See Also: How To Convert .Xlsx To Google Sheet)
+(See Also: How To Make Cells Change Color Based On Value Google Sheets)

 In the following sections, we’ll provide step-by-step instructions on how to paste formulas in Google Sheets without changing the reference, and overcome the common challenges mentioned above.